ashwanikumar04/good-to-read/delayed-message-processing-kafka.md

 # Implementing Delayed Message Processing in Apache Kafka

-Delayed message processing is a common requirement in distributed systems.
-This article explores various strategies to implement this feature in Apache Kafka.
+Delayed message processing is essential in distributed systems.
+This guide explores multiple strategies to implement this in Apache Kafka.

 ## Table of Contents